-There is one the most vital thing to be remembered developing a mobile application is its being both useful and intuitively comprehensible.
+There is one the most vital thing to be remembered developing a mobile application is it’s being both useful and intuitively comprehensible.
 If the application is not beneficial, it means that any practical value and motivation to use it are absent for the user.
-If the application is considered useful but it takes much time and effort to teach to work with it, people will also refuse from it.
+If the application is considered useful but it takes much time and effort to teach to work with it, people will also refuse it.

 A good development of any user interface decides both existing design problems: